3mdeb/conferences/unveiling-openbmc.md

 ???

+* You may have an impression that documentation not always keeps up with the pace of the development
-Some documents say a given feature is deprecated, but some still refer to that feature.
+* Some documents say a given feature is deprecated, but some still refer to that feature

-The documentation structure is challenging to digest for a newcomer.
+* In general, the documentation structure may be challenging to digest for a newcomer, at least that was my impression

 ---
 # OpenBMC features